Tonic Drinks & Waters

 Why people make this drink

-Bro Niu slipped on rain-slicked steps on the way out of class one evening and, despite applying a traditional bruise-relief ointment right away, found himself with lingering soreness in the bruised area weeks later.
+Nourilo slipped on rain-slicked steps on the way out of class one evening and, despite applying a traditional bruise-relief ointment right away, found himself with lingering soreness in the bruised area weeks later.
 Not wanting to take medication, he searched through his food-therapy references and found this remarkably simple remedy: blended fresh tomatoes mixed with a spoonful of ginger juice.
 After four servings over four days, the nagging pain was gone.
 He was delighted enough to share it as one of his most useful everyday finds.

 Method